cockroachdb/docs/src/current/cockroachcloud/plan-your-cluster.md

 ### More details about capacity

-We recommend that you start with [Quickstart: Provisioning and adjusting capacity](#quickstart-provision-and-adjusting-capacity) to arrive at the best initial compute capacity for your workload and that you adjust the cluster's capacity over time as the workload evolves.
+We recommend that you start with [Quickstart: Provision and adjust capacity](#quickstart-provision-and-adjust-capacity) to arrive at the best initial compute capacity for your workload and that you adjust the cluster's capacity over time as the workload evolves.
 In addition, consider the following:

 - **Smaller workloads**: CockroachDB {{ site.data.products.standard }} is well suited for workloads that require 12 or fewer vCPUs.
 By contrast, 12 vCPUs (3 nodes x 4 vCPUs) is the minimum configuration for CockroachDB {{ site.data.products.advanced }}.